m-meliani/m-meliani.github.io/_pages/about.md

 ### Research interests
 * Analysis and simulation of nonlinear/nonlocal-in-time wave and fluid equations.
-* Aymptotic and long-term behavior of nonlinear PDEs.
+* Asymptotic and long-term behavior of nonlinear PDEs.
 * PDE-constrained shape optimization

 ### Contact details